TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Expands a span to include the given position.
+Expand a span to include the given position.

 ---